Editing SharpCharts

 In addition, two or more Price indicators can be overlaid on top of themselves using the “Behind Indicator” Position setting.
 Below is an example:

-The Price Performance indicator is similar to the Price indicator, with one key difference—it plots the cumulative percent change in the given ticker symbol starting at the left edge of the chart.
+The Price Performance indicator is similar to the Price indicator, with one key difference - it plots the cumulative percent change in the given ticker symbol starting at the left edge of the chart.
 This indicator allows you to compare the performance of several different ticker symbols by plotting their Price Performance in an overlaid manner (i.e., using the Behind Price Position setting), just as our Interactive PerfChart tool does.

 Below is an example of a Performance SharpChart.

-The advantage of creating Performance Charts in SharpCharts is that you can annotate them and/or store them in your account for later review.
+The advantage of creating Performance Charts this way is that you can annotate the charts and/or store them in your account for later review.

 For detailed information on the different technical overlays we offer, please see our .

 Technical Indicators are lines that are calculated from price and volume data.
 Indicators differ from overlays in that they usually do not contain price values and are thus plotted on different vertical scales from the price bars.
 Therefore, they appear in separate panels above or below the main price plot area.
-Some examples of commonly used technical indicators incl, , and .
+Some examples of commonly used technical indicators include , , and .

 For detailed information on all of the different technical indicators we offer, please see our .